How are production employees used in manufacturing and mechanical engineering?

 - The assembly of complete systems

-- Measuring work, such as layer thicknesses and roughness
+- Measurement tasks, such as determining layer thickness and surface roughness

-This also requires the deployment of various employees with different qualifications.
-For example, unskilled labourers carry out simple assembly work on components, for example using screws.
-Qualified welders, on the other hand, are responsible for the welding work.
-This includes the production of containers, machine frames, the permanent joining of parts and more.
+These processes require a range of employees with different qualifications.
+For instance, unskilled workers perform basic assembly tasks, such as fastening components with screws.
+Qualified welders, on the other hand, are responsible for welding tasks.
+This includes the fabrication of containers, machine frames, and the permanent joining of parts and assemblies.

-Electricians carry out the connections.
-They install and set up the switch boxes.
-They also have further qualifications for surface finishing, installing IT systems, sensors and more.
+Electricians handle electrical connections.
+They install and configure switch boxes and often have additional qualifications in surface finishing, the installation of IT systems, sensors, and more.

 Quality control - what's behind it?

-- Raw material inspection: The inspectors check the raw materials supplied.
-What are their properties and are they suitable for their intended roles in production?
+- Raw Material Inspection: Inspectors check the delivered raw materials.
+What are their properties, and are they suitable for the intended use in production?

-- Process control: The employees ensure that the individual processes are carried out in accordance with the specifications.
-The main aim here is to ensure that the quality standards that are to be achieved with the processes are actually met.
+- Process Control: Employees ensure that individual processes run according to specifications.
+The main goal is to make sure that the quality standards intended to be achieved through these processes are actually met.

-- Production testing: Here, employees take random samples during production in order to find defects as early as possible.
+- In-Process Inspection: During production, employees take samples in order to detect defects as early as possible.

-- Quality documentation: In this area, it is the task of the employees to record the data collected during the checks.
-The checks themselves are also documented so that it can later be proven what was checked and when.
-Recording the quality data also serves to recognise which process changes have led to which results.
+- Quality Documentation: In this area, employees document the data collected during inspections.
+The inspections themselves are also recorded to allow for later traceability of what was checked and when.
+Additionally, quality data is used to determine which process changes led to which results.

-It is the task of quality control employees not only to find errors, but also to work towards eliminating and preventing errors in the future.
-To this end, they prepare suggestions for improvement and continuously strive to optimise processes.
+It is the responsibility of quality control staff not only to identify defects but also to contribute actively to their correction and future prevention.
+To this end, they develop improvement proposals and work continuously to optimize processes.

 Conclusion

-Manufacturing is itself a component of production.
-However, while production ranges from the delivery of raw materials or starting parts to delivery to the customer, manufacturing is solely concerned with the conversion of raw materials or starting parts into end products.
+Manufacturing is a subset of production.
+While production includes the entire process, from the delivery of raw materials or components to the final delivery to the customer, manufacturing focuses exclusively on the transformation of raw materials or components into finished products.

-The tasks of the employees vary considerably.
-They may consist of packing the products into boxes or maintaining machines and systems for production.
+The responsibilities of production employees can vary significantly.
+They may include packaging products into boxes or performing maintenance on machines and equipment used in production.